top of page

 Strengthening connectivity through cycling in deprived and underserved communities

-Julian Sanchez, National Cycle Lead, The Active Wellbeing Society and
+Julian Sanchez, National Cycle Lead, The Active Wellbeing Society

 From activity to usability: understanding everyday active travel through multi-modal data and lived experience